burtmonroe/TextAsDataCourse/Notes/RText/README.md

 **Other popular libraries accessible through Python

-All of the following are discussed in Python notebooks, and are hypothetically accessible in R through reticulate.
+All of the following are desribed in the Python notes: https://github.io/burtmonroeTextAsDataCourse.
+I imagine you can access nltk in R through reticulate, although I don't think I've tried.
+I doubt the others are even hypothetically accessible in R through reticulate.

 * **nltk**
 * **AllenNLP**